carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

    ``DW_ADDR_AMDGPU_region`` 0x8000 Region (GDS)
    ========================= ====== =================

-The DWARF address class values defined in the proposal at :ref:`amdgpu-dwarf-segment_addresses` are used.
+The DWARF address class values defined in the *DWARF Extensions For Heterogeneous Debugging* section :ref:`amdgpu-dwarf-segment_addresses` are used.

 In addition, ``DW_ADDR_AMDGPU_region`` is encoded as a vendor extension.
 This is available for use for the AMD extension for access to the hardware GDS memory